The Cornwall We Want

 One and All

-by Donna W, almost 4 years ago
+by Donna W, over 4 years ago

 Our Cornish moto 'One and All' should be a guiding force for the decisions that are made about our counties future.
 At the moment this does not seem to be the case.
 Local planning committees take decisions on developments and if they say no, the decision is taken to a higher power out of county and we end up with the development anyway.
 This approach is ruining our county.